 Nitrobenzene (a.k.a.
 Mononitrobenzene) is an important chemical intermediate.
 It is a colorless to pale yellow organic liquid (depending on its purity), with an odor resembling shoe polish.
 It is readily soluble in most organic solvents and is completely miscible with benzene.
 Nitrobenzene was first synthesized in 1834 by reacting benzene with fuming nitric acid.
 It was first produced commercially in 1856, in England.

-Intratec offers professional, easy-to-understand reports examining Nitrobenzene production.
+Intratec offers professional, easy-to-understand reports examining Nitrobenzene production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).